UserSpy/OBJtoVox/README.md

 Voxelizes .obj models with textures into colored .vox files

 This was built using AI.
 Neither of us are happy about this but I have no idea how long this would have taken me if I did it fully myself.
 This is free and only took a couple days of work.
+My original goal with this was so I could import 3d models into Teardown.
+However I'm also working on a Vox to Minecraft Schematic/Litematic converter and plan to eventually release an all in one.

 ## Usage